Murilojunqueira/FinancasParticipacao2018/README.md

       - presentations
       - tables

-The content of each folder is pretty intuitive, containing figures, text of the paper, authors presentations and tables of the paper.
+The content of each folder is pretty self-explanatory, containing figures, text of the paper, authors presentations and tables of the paper.

 #### 5.1.2 Scripts folder description <a name="scriptsfolder"></a>